 And two subhypotheses:

-Roman type is the result of the standardisation in the Renaissance of the Humanistic minuscule to the font-production process.
+Roman type is the result of the standardization in the Renaissance of the Humanistic minuscule to the font-production process.
 This is in analogy to the standardization that took place when the already rather ‘unitized’ gothic hand was used as the basis for textura type.

 Æsthetic preferences in roman type continue to be conditioned by the early standardization of roman-type production.